-Note: This feature is available only in SoftMaker Office Professional.
+Note: This feature is available only in SoftMaker Office Professional for Windows and SoftMaker Office for Linux.

-In SoftMaker Office Professional, TextMaker comes with a very useful tool for writing foreign language documents: Its integrated Berlitz translation dictionaries allow you to translate words between five languages (English, French, German, Italian, and Spanish) with the push of a button.
+In some variants of SoftMaker Office, TextMaker comes with a very useful tool for writing foreign language documents: Its integrated Berlitz translation dictionaries allow you to translate words between five languages (English, French, German, Italian, and Spanish) with the push of a button.